hhucn/dbas/docs/dbas/tests.rst

     def tearDown(self):
         testing.tearDown()

+Or even if you add or delete some entries, flush and commit your actions.
 Otherwise the transactions for the database will brake.

 Code
 ====